 This is only a problem in the sense that it’s a disappointment.
 There should be no safety issues in terms of your audience since the firework is already set up and secured, it just stops sooner than expected.
 In most cases the audience will be unaware of this, save for perhaps noticing a gap if you’re trying to fire a continuous show.

 There are no safe ways to try and get a part-fired item going again, so don’t try.
 Treat it as a dud (see below).

 Fireworks tipping over

 This is one of the most dangerous incidents at a display particularly if the item tips towards the crowd.
-It is also one of the most frustrating for us to hear about because proper setting up of your fireworks, that is to say securing them from falling over, should mitigate against this problem completely.
+It is also one of the most frustrating for me to hear about because proper setting up of your fireworks, that is to say securing them from falling over, should mitigate against this problem completely.

 Some tips to avoid this:

 - Please, secure your fireworks before firing to ensure they cannot fall over.
-This is easy to do as explained in our Setting Up Fireworks sections.
+This is easy to do as explained in my Setting Up Fireworks sections.
 To be blunt, if you can’t be arsed to bang a wooden stake in the ground and secure a cake with a bit of gaffa tape you probably shouldn’t be handling fireworks!

 - When staking, put the stake crowd side so if the firework breaks free it is more likely to tip away from the crowd.
 Again, refer to the setting up sections for more help.

 - Try and get into the mindset of staking everything that needs it – even if you feel the firework is bottom-heavy, stable, or the ground seems flat enough.
 Fireworks can bounce around on grass or soft surfaces from the recoil of each shot.

 Fireworks upside down